ewascatalog/ewascatalog2/docker/readme.md

-This directory contains instructions and miscellaneous files for getting the website running in a docker container.
-Needs organizing and corresponding code added to `../Makefile` so that it is automated as much as possible.
+This folder contains files needed to 'dockerize' the website: docker-compose.yml, Dockerfile, requirements.txt.
+These files are copied to the website base directory by the Makefile before building the docker container.

+Makefile executes scripts here for building the docker container (build.sh), starting the docker container (start.sh), stopping the docker container (stop.sh), and installing R in the container (install-r.sh).

+The remainder of this document gives information for working with containers.

-## If docker is not installed (on an Ubuntu machine)
+## If docker is not installed (on an Ubuntu machine) ...

 Remove anything out-of-date:
 ```